Syllable Lists

 L1 means that the element is allowed to appear at the first position (from the left), L2 means, that the element can appear at one of the first two positions.
 Accordingly, R1, R2, R3 and so on are standing for the positions from behind (from right).
 Using this list, words like ACID, CEFI or EFID will be produced.
 We have added the letters E and F (for each position) to be able to create readable words in each case.

-Predefined and automatically created Syllable Lists
+Predefined and automatically generated Syllable Lists

 Of course, you do not have to create each syllable list manually.
 In the menu "Syllable Lists", you can find syllable lists with frequency profiles from different languages and you can create your own random lists out of arbitrary alphabets or own character lists.
 Additionally, in the settings of the syllable list, you can define in which form the lists should be loaded.